wis-delft/wis-delft.github.io/_people/christoph.md

 * [IN4252: Web Science & Engineering](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48439){:target="_blank"} 5 ECTS, by Christoph Lofi, Geert-Jan Houben and Jie Yang period: 1+2
 * [IN4331: Web-scale Data Management,](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48439){:target="_blank"}, 5 ETCS, by Asterios Katsifodimos and Christoph Lof.
 Period 4.

-My education efforts have been awarded 2019 with the EEMCS-CS Teacher of the Year Award 2nd place, and the EEMCS-CS Teacher of the Year Award 3rd place.
+**Awards**.
+My education efforts have been awarded 2019 with the **EEMCS-CS Teacher of the Year Award** 2nd place, and the EEMCS-CS Teacher of the Year Award 3rd place in 2020.

+### Educational Administration
+* Master Coordinator: I am the Master Coordinator for both the [Artificial Intelligence Track](https://www.tudelft.nl/onderwijs/opleidingen/masters/cs/msc-computer-science/the-artificial-intelligence-technology-track){:target="_blank"} and the [Information Architecture Special Programme](https://www.tudelft.nl/onderwijs/opleidingen/masters/cs/msc-computer-science/special-programmes/information-architecture){:target="_blank"}
+* Academic Portfolio Director: As part of the [TU Delft Extension school](https://online-learning.tudelft.nl/){:target="_blank"}, I manage the portfolio for _Digital Society_ (formerly _Artificial Intelligence & Cyber Security_).